willyvaessen/100DaysofCode/README.md

 it is.
 Tomorrow I want to build a sort of credits-page, to explain how my website is built, and what resources I have used.

+## 21 August 2023

+First day of the week in terms of work.
+Third week in my 100 Days of Code challenge.
+Today I want to work on the next assignment on FreeCodeCamp.org and try to build a site credits page for my website.
+A page where I can mention the resources and link to them in one separate area of my website.